PspExitThread/Kernel-Tools/README.md

 2. Permanent Disable PatchGuard
 3. Prohibit INIT Firmware

 If you do not use the virtual machine and cause any damages, the author will not be held responsible！
+Please do not attempt to delete system files using forcedeletefile!